-Fine, fine, I’m the batshit crazy variable in this equation but my point is that everything that has happened in the six months since I stumbled upon the Liberty House has been, um, unexpected, to say the least.
+Fine, fine, I’m the batshit crazy variable in this equation but my point is that everything that has happened in the six months since I stumbled upon the farm has been, um, unexpected, to say the least.

 With Memorial House, I actually owned that place for over a year before starting work on it, and took sixty hours of classes for my contractors license while planning out the addition, all before we broke ground.
 Was it a little crazy to take on building a 900 sq ft addition with only an Engineer and a hammer to help me?
 Yes.
 But I was as prepared as a person can be for that kind of adventure.
 However, when you see a house at 3 PM on a Monday afternoon, and then buy said house while sitting in a bar at 11 PM on the same day when twelve hours earlier you actually had no intention of buying a house at all … well, let’s just say that things haven’t stopped surprising me since.
 Particularly things that involve a peacock.

 One of the things I marvel at almost every day isn’t the progress on the house so much as the volume of new stuff that’s been crammed into a brain that is already full to the brim with things like old-school NES cheat codes (left-right-left-right-up-down-B-A-select-start… yup, still taking up valuable space in the cortex).